 7. Sulfur dioxide

 This is the main ingredient of acid rain, which results in the corrosion of roofs and various health complications.
-The acid rain, weak sulfuric acid, is formed when there is oxidation of this compound.
-The process takes place when sulfur dioxide reacts with oxygen and other chemical oxides, and together with the water rain, it becomes acid rain.
+The acid rain, weak sulfuric acid, is formed when there is the oxidation of this compound.
+The process takes place when sulfur dioxide reacts with oxygen and other chemical oxides, and together with the rainwater, it becomes acid rain.

 This is one of the constituents of the well-known ozone, but the difference is that it forms just above the earth’s surface.
-It is a highly irritating and colorless gas produced when there is a photochemical reaction between volatile organic compounds (VOCs) and nitrogen oxides in sunlight’s presence.
+It is a highly irritating and colorless gas produced when there is a photochemical reaction between volatile organic compounds (VOCs) and nitrogen oxides in the presence of sunlight.

-Hence, it is referred to as secondary pollutant.
-Exposure to ozone is associated with pre-mature death, asthma, and respiratory problems in humans.
+Hence, it is referred to as a secondary pollutant.
+Exposure to ozone is associated with premature death, asthma, and respiratory problems in humans.
 It also decreases the yield of some crops and can destroy synthetic, textile, and cotton materials, and accelerates the corrosion of some coating/paints.

 11. Bad smells

-Like nitrates, phosphorus is associate with nutrient pollution that lead to eutrophication and harmful algal bloom.
+Like nitrates, phosphorus is associate with nutrient pollution that leads to eutrophication and harmful algal bloom.